 Nike’s China brand-own digital channels

 In 2019, Nike launched Chinese version of Nike App and built its digital DTC system.
 Nike drives traffic from website and WeChat to its brand-owned apps, where it can deliver the most personal access to its products, events and exclusive content including coaching tips and personalized services for Chinese members.
-Since launched, the Nike China App is widely acclaimed due to its multifunction and convenience.
+Since its launch, the app is widely acclaimed due to its multifunction and convenience.
 At the same time, Nike gradually transfers its sales to brand-owned channels, especially the Nike App, since self-own channels mean higher profits and more loyal members than e-commerce platforms.
 Such strategy works well and currently, around one third of Nike’s digital revenue comes from its brand-owned Apps.

 “Nike has reported that its revenue for the second quarter of 2019 grew 10 percent.
 Nike’s international business grew 18 percent, led by Greater China at 23 percent thanks to Nike’s digital advantage in the marketplace.
 The Nike app and the SNKRS app are outperforming all other channels, driving digital growth of 38 percent for Q2”, Mark Parker, the executive chairman of Nike, Inc. said.